Anas-Badaoui/object-detection/README.md

 To **count** a person as going up ( "Symetric" condition to count a person as going down ), some conditions should be satisfied :

-- The person should not have been counted before
+- Condition 1: The person should not have been counted before

-- The person's direction should indicate that it is going up.
+- Condition 2: The person's direction should indicate that it is going up.

-- The person is in the **top zone**.
+- Condition 3: The person is in the **top zone**.

-- At least one of its previous y-coordinates should indicate that it has been in the **bottom zone** before.
+- Condition 4: At least one of its previous y-coordinates should indicate that it has been in the **bottom zone** before.

 The reason why I added the last condition is because we don't want to count a person that has done a "U turn".